This seed stitch hat pattern is an excellent project for anyone who is learning how to knit in the round.

 Finished measurements – laying flat and unstretched = 14-inch circumference / 8.5 inches long w/out pom.

-Gauge – 10 sts and 14 rounds in 2 inches
+Gauge – 16 sts and 32 rounds in 4 inches measured in seed stitch.

 The Supplies You Need…